 If your plant is housed in a spot that receives direct sunlight, adding a blind or curtain to your window will help to defuse the harsh sunlight to avoid burning the plants foliage.
 Alternatively, if you can’t seem to find that perfect spot in your home, you can always use grow lights.
 Just like direct sunlight, if your plant is sitting too close to the grow lights, they will burn the foliage.
 Keeping a safe distance of at least 60cm between your plant and the light will avoid any trouble.

 Philodendron Gloriosum will thrive when kept in a high (60%-80%) humidity environment.
-These plants can tolerate being in humidity around 40%-50%, however, if it drops to 40% or below, you might have to think about using a humidifier or alternatives to bump up the humidity.
+This plant can tolerate being in humidity around 40%-50%, however, if it drops below 40%, you might have to think about using a humidifier or alternatives to bump up the humidity.

 Providing a high humidity for your plant will encourage bigger and healthier growth.
 Some of the ways you can bump up the humidity without having to use a humidifier are: